What is the CAMEO software suite?

 - What is in CAMEO?

 The CAMEO software suite was developed because NOAA recognized that emergency response personnel were often severely hampered by lack of accurate hazardous substance information.
 In addition, emergency planners lacked a tool to store and easily use information that is essential for emergency planning.

 Since 1988, EPA and NOAA have collaborated to augment CAMEO to assist both emergency responders and planners.
-(See 30 Years of EPCRA to learn how CAMEO fits into the overall EPCRA timeline.)
+(See EPCRA Milestones Through the Years to learn how CAMEO fits into the overall EPCRA timeline.)
 CAMEO has been enhanced to provide emergency planners with a tool to enter local information and develop incident scenarios to better prepare for chemical emergencies.
 The Bureau of Census and the U.S. Coast Guard have worked with EPA and NOAA to continue to enhance the system.